-Industry analysis.
+Industry Analysis.
 The buyer performs an analysis about the business and the area.
 The buyer also needs to assess whether the business provides an adequate return for the investment (asking price) and the effort that will be expended.

-Meet the seller.
+Meet the Seller.
 It is perhaps a good idea to meet the seller before formulating an offer.
-It is likely important to have a good relationship with the seller since the knowledge transfer will only help the buyer’s success after he or she buys the business.
+It is important to have a good relationship with the seller since the knowledge transfer will only help the buyer’s success after he or she buys the business.
 Even if you think you can take the business quickly to the next level, you want to develop a good relationship with the seller to facilitate this process.
 This initial meeting might be offsite in the office of the broker handling the transaction.
-It gives you a good opportunity to speak to the seller and make inquiries on the business based on what you have learned from the CBR and industry information.
+It gives you a good opportunity to speak to the seller and make inquiries on the business based on what you have learned from the CIM and industry information.
 It makes sense to bring your advisors to this meeting and the broker should be present as well.

 Once the offer is accepted the parties can proceed towards due diligence.

 The buyer needs to finalize his or her financing, obtain necessary regulatory approvals, if necessary.
-The broker can be of assistance here.

 The final step is to set the closing date and begin the experience as the owner of the business.